ConfusedHello/DLSR-Gimbal/JOURNAL.md

 So while single-handle gimbals are easier to use for phones and your standard cameras (such as the Ronin S supporting up to 3.6kg), you'll never see one on a film set where wheeled steadi-cams, sholder rigs, and other massive gimbals are used.

-So what do we actually need?
+So what do I actually need?
 (Hint: this is where we establish our *scope*) Personally, my camera setup without a cage weighs approximatly 1.2kg, well under the Ronin S' 3.6kg limit or the Ronin 4 Mini's 2kg limit - so a single-handle gimbal should do fine.
 We'll need it to handle somewhere around 2kg, so let's set that as our target.

 To summarise:
-- We will be desiging a 3-axis, single-handle handheld gimbal
+- I will be desiging a 3-axis, single-handle handheld gimbal
 - The gimbal must support up to 2kg

 Tomorrow's journal will probably not be as detailed as this one, definately spent too long on it.